cloudfoundry/korifi/README.md

 ### Create a role binding for your cluster admin user
-To grant your kubernetes user admin-level access to the Cloud Foundry API, they need the `cf-k8s-controllers-admin` role binding in your root namespace (i.e `cf`).
+To grant your kubernetes user admin-level access to the Cloud Foundry API, they need the `korifi-admin` role binding in your root namespace (i.e `cf`).

-Example: `kubectl create rolebinding default-admin-binding -n cf --role cf-k8s-controllers-admin --user <YOUR USER>`
+Example: `kubectl create rolebinding default-admin-binding -n cf --role korifi-admin --user <YOUR USER>`

 ### Configure Image Registry Credentials Secret
 Run the command below, substituting the values for the Docker credentials to the registry where source package images will be uploaded to.